NCU-CC/tutorial/Chapter1/WEB-SERVICE-PATTERN.md

 ### Monolith Cons
 - Large Code Base

   `Difficult to understand and maintain`

 - Long Start Up Time

   `The larger the application the longer it takes to start up`

 - Continuous deployment is difficult

   `In order to update one component you have to redeploy the entire application`

 - Scaling the application can be difficult

   `It makes caching less effective and increases memory consumption and I/O traffic`

 - Obstacle to scaling development

   `It prevents the teams ( UI team, inventory team, etc ) from working independently`

 - Requires a long-term commitment to a technology stack

   `If you choose JVM, you can't use other non-JVM languages to implement`

 ## Microservice
-Microservice split each components into one service
+Microservice splits each components into one service

 ![micro](./images/micro-00.jpg)

 ### Microservice Pros
 - Each microservice is relatively small

   `easy and faster to implement`

 - Each service can be deployed independently of other services

   `easier to deploy new versions of services frequently`

 - Easier to scale development

   `It enables you to organize the development effort around multiple teams`

 - Improved fault isolation

   `Easy to debug`